The image shows an exterior view of a modern building with wood paneling and a large glass window, set against a backdrop of trees and a clear sky.

 Children's Activities

-Visitors to the redeveloped EcoCentre will be able to tour the Citizen Science Lab, enjoy tastings from the community kitchen, and enjoy educational activities on site and in the garden surrounds.
-Port Phillip EcoCentre educators and volunteers will run children's environmental activities, such as local species identification.
-They can also see Indigenous artwork and a threatened aquatic species display as part of the new building attractions.
+Visitors to the redeveloped EcoCentre can tour the dedicated Citizen Science Lab, see a threatened aquatic species display and participate in educational activities on site.
+Port Phillip EcoCentre has casual educators and volunteers to run children's environmental activities, such as local species identification.

 In Collaboration With: